gocd/gocd-trial/README.md

 ```
 If you return to http://localhost:8153 you will see that the pipeline "deploy" now has three stages.

-Also as the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also that the other pipelines are now running.
+Also as the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also see that the other pipelines are now running.

+Note: This might take couple of minutes to update on the GoCD side.

 # Next steps